 Women in pain, their families and caregivers can sign this statement advocating for better pain care and compassion, while sharing a testimonial of their fight to better pain care.

 101 Wellness Ideas to Empower Women In Pain

 For Grace has assembled these easy-to-do, empowering tools and resources to help women better manage their pain, improve their care and, ultimately, enhance overall wellness.

 Women In Pain Book Project

 Our founder Cynthia Toussaint’s stirring memoir, Battle for Grace, chronicles her 30-year journey with chronic pain.
 Told with unflinching honesty and bold content, Battle for Grace aims to start conversations about the unspoken truths of the pain experience while depicting a path to better wellness and personal triumph.

-Our founder, Cynthia Toussaint, has recorded her first CD after losing her singing voice to CRPS for 15 years – and this testament to the healing power of music therapy and are dedicated to the perseverance and fortitude of women challenged daily by persistent pain.
+Our founder, Cynthia Toussaint, has recorded two CDs, Wonder (2012) and Crazy (2021), after losing her singing voice to CRPS for 15 years.
+These efforts are a testament to the healing power of music therapy and are dedicated to the perseverance and fortitude of women challenged daily by persistent pain.
 Both are nine song collections that capture the challenge of the pain experience while conveying the joy of reinvention and better wellness.